 With the 2.1 scheduler, however, burying cards does not reset a card's learning steps.

-Set Due Card: Make cards review cards, and make them due on a certain date.
+Set Due Date: Put cards in the review queue, and make them due on a certain date.

 Suspend Card / Note: Hides a card or all of the note’s cards from review until they are manually unsuspended (by clicking the suspend button in the browser).
 This is useful if you want to avoid reviewing the note for some time, but don’t want to delete it.
 With the old scheduler, if cards were in learning when they are suspended, they are moved back to the new card queue or review queue prior to being suspended.